 This is an introductory course in physics covering one-dimensional and two-dimensional linear motion and forces, vibrations and wave motion, the behavior of light, and electricity and magnetism.
-Laboratories emphasize real world applications of the concepts and problem-solving skills taught in this course.
+Laboratories emphasize real-world applications of the concepts and problem-solving skills taught in this course.
 Includes a lab and fee.
 Intended for general education students.
-Prerequisite: grade of 2.0 or higher in MA 098 or satisfactory placement test.
+Prerequisite: MA 065, MA110, or placement via entrance test score.